laszlosomogyimusic/Low-Fat-Bass/README.md

 ## Description

-LS Studio is a modern responsive React app, built for a studio.
+LSM Records is a modern responsive React app, built for a studio.

 ## Live URL
 https://ls-studio.netlify.app/